JitteryRaptor/project-nevada/Patches/DLC/readme - Project Nevada - DLC Support.txt

 Problem: My game crashes right after starting it!

 Solution: This happens when you activated a DLC patch without owning the respective DLC.
 To fix it, find this patch and deactivate it
 	by unchecking it either in FOMM or the New Vegas Launcher.
+Also check your load order as described in the Installation section.

 ========================================================================================================================================